CTHMIT/LLM-llama3-topic-chatbot/README.md

 With memory, make the LLM check before chat history, and use RAG to check the topic information.

+## Usage
+- Select a Topic: On the homepage, enter a topic you're interested in.
+The application will search Wikipedia and return the most relevant result.
+- Chroma Vector Store: The content from Wikipedia is indexed using Chroma and stored as vectors for efficient retrieval.
+- LLM-Powered Responses: The chatbot leverages the Ollama LLM (specifically the LLaMA 3 model) to generate responses based on the retrieved Wikipedia content.
+- Chat with the Bot: After selecting a topic, you can start asking questions.
+The bot will use Wikipedia content and the LLaMA 3 model to generate responses.
+- Review Chat History: The chat history is displayed during your conversation and stored locally for later reference.
+- End Session: You can clear the session and select a new topic at any time.

 ## Prerequisites

 - **Environment**: Anaconda